-Disconnect the power cord before cleaning or leave the door open to deactivate the microwave oven during cleaning.
+Disconnect the power cord before cleaning or leave the door open to inactivate the microwave oven during cleaning.

-The outside surface is pre-coated metal and plastic.
+The outside surface is painted.
 Clean the outside with mild soap and water; rinse and dry with a soft cloth.
 Do not use any type of household or abrasive cleaner.

 Wipe the window on both sides with a damp cloth to remove any spills or spatters.
 Metal parts will be easier to maintain if wiped frequently with a damp cloth.
 Avoid the use of spray and other harsh cleaners as they may stain, streak or dull the door surface.